 structured to operate across jurisdictions.
 We

-anticipate rapid expansion in mining partners
+anticipate rapid expansion in contributors

 representing every nation on earth.